pandulapeter/beagle/README.md

 )
 ```

-Enabling this feature will disable the crash collection of Firebase Crashlytics as using the two simultaneously has proved to be unreliable.
+Enabling this feature will disable the crash collection of Firebase Crashlytics, as using the two simultaneously has proved to be unreliable.

 ### Improving encapsulation